Multi-Static Target Detection and Power Allocation for Integrated Sensing and Communication in Cell-Free Massive MIMO: Abstract

 \section{Abstract}

-This paper studies an integrated sensing and communication (ISAC) system for single-target detection in a cloud radio access network architecture.
-The system considers downlink communication and multi-static sensing approach, where ISAC transmit access points (APs) jointly serve the user equipments (UEs) and optionally steer a beam toward the target.
-A centralized operation of cell-free massive MIMO (multiple-input multiple-output) is considered for communication and sensing purposes.
-A maximum a posteriori ratio test detector is developed to detect the target in the presence of clutter, so-called target-free signals.
-Moreover, a power allocation algorithm is proposed to maximize the sensing signal-to-interference-plus-noise ratio (SINR) while ensuring a minimum communication SINR value for each UE and meeting per-AP power constraints.
-Two ISAC setups are studied: i) using only existing communication beams for sensing and ii) using additional sensing beams.
-The proposed algorithm's efficiency is investigated in both realistic and idealistic scenarios, corresponding to the presence and absence of the target-free channels, respectively.
-Although detection probability degrades in the presence of target-free channels that act as interference, the proposed algorithm significantly outperforms the interference-unaware benchmark by exploiting the statistics of the clutter.
-It has also been shown that the proposed algorithm outperforms the fully communication-centric algorithm, both in the presence and absence of clutter.
-Moreover, using an additional sensing beam improves the detection performance for a target with lower radar cross-section variances compared to the case without sensing beams.
+This paper studies an integrated sensing and communication (ISAC) system within a centralized cell-free massive MIMO (multiple-input multiple-output) network for target detection.
+ISAC transmit access points serve the user equipments in the downlink and optionally steer a beam toward the target in a multi-static sensing framework.
+A maximum a posteriori ratio test detector is developed for target detection in the presence of clutter, so-called target-free signals.
+Additionally, sensing spectral efficiency (SE) is introduced as a key metric, capturing the impact of resource utilization in ISAC.
+A power allocation algorithm is proposed to maximize the sensing signal-to-interference-plus-noise ratio while ensuring minimum communication requirements.
+Two ISAC configurations are studied: utilizing existing communication beams for sensing and using additional sensing beams.
+The proposed algorithm's efficiency is investigated in realistic and idealistic scenarios, corresponding to the presence and absence of the target-free channels, respectively.
+Despite performance degradation in the presence of target-free channels, the proposed algorithm outperforms the interference-unaware benchmark, leveraging clutter statistics.
+Comparisons with a fully communication-centric algorithm reveal superior performance in both cluttered and clutter-free environments.
+The incorporation of an extra sensing beam enhances detection performance for lower radar cross-section variances.
+Moreover, the results demonstrate the effectiveness of the integrated operation of sensing and communication compared to an orthogonal resource-sharing approach.